Technical Overview

 Deterministic evidence evaluation

-Compliance-related evaluation is implemented using explicit, inspectable rules.
+Compliance- and validation-related evaluation is implemented using explicit, inspectable rules.

 • No machine-learning models